Senior Director: Eugene Bell

 Thea will reside in the Greater Washington DC area where she will direct our Washington – Baltimore Weekender Program along with the Summit Travel Program.
 She will travel to our Winter Office in Parsippany on a regular basis to interact with the rest of the Summit Team.

 Maryann has over 25 years of clinical experience.
 She has an undergraduate degree in Psychology and Early Childhood Education.
 She received her Masters Degree in Clinical Social Work, and then went on to become a Psychoanalyst after studying at an eight-year psychoanalytic institute.
 She has a solid understanding of Psychoanalytic, Behavioral and Cognitive treatment modalities.Maryann started at Summit Camp in the 2007 season.
 She serves as camp’s social worker and Admissions Director and is involved in all aspects of our clinical work.
 She sees our campers on an as-needed basis and provides support to our staff.
 She is often the first line contact for our parents during the summer.
 During the off season, Maryann focuses on Clinical Intake Evaluations for camp and reviewing all clinical materials on our campers.

 Maryann is also in Private Practice where she treats children, adolescents and adults in individual, couple and family therapy.
 Maryann is the proud mother of two children, one of whom has special needs.

-Registrar: Lauren Breheney Bartow
+Enrollment Director: Lauren Breheney Bartow

 Weekender Director: Sally Bell